modrocko/bookmark-it/README.md

 ### Supported Symbols

 See the latest symbols supported for tagging & searching items.
+These are great to add to your tags or items.
+Add more in the `Configure Workflow` section.

 ![tagsy](assets/tagsy.png)